-- a) Entitlements for Base Tier projects shall last five years. - b) The entitlement duration for Standard and Exemplary Tier projects shall be negotiated through the Development Agreement process.
-A five-year term with an option for a five-year extension is a starting point for negotiations but the City will consider extended terms at City discretion. - c) Entitlements for Minor Projects (less than 150,000 square feet) are subject to the City's standard entitlement periods, per the Municipal Code. - 5 CEQA Tiering.
+- a) Entitlements for Base Tier projects Major Office/R&D Projects (more than 150,000 square feet) shall last five years. - b) The entitlement duration for Standard and Exemplary Tier projects shall be negotiated through the Development Agreement process.
+A five-year term with an option for a fiveyear extension to be granted automatically if significant development progress has occurred, otherwise the extension is at Council discretion.
+Alternate permit duration terms may be negotiated in the Development Agreement. is a starting point for negotiations but the City will consider extended terms at City discretion.

+- 3c)Entitlements for Minor Projects (less than 150,000 square feet) are subject to the City's standard entitlement periods, per the Municipal Code. - 45\CEQA Tiering.
 Approval of an Allocation does not itself constitute a "project" and therefore does not trigger additional CEQA review.
-Projects seeking approval of a Master Development Plan shall be permitted to "tier" off the Specific Plan SEIR to the fullest extent permitted by CEQA law and City ordinances. - 6 Specific Plan Fee.
+Projects seeking approval of a Master Development Plan shall be permitted to "tier" off the Specific Plan SEIR to the fullest extent permitted by CEQA law and City ordinances. - Specific Plan Fee.
 The City will seek reimbursement of funds expended on this Specific Plan process through City Council adoption of a Specific Plan Fee.
 The Fee will be calculated based on the total project costs paid by City divided by the Maximum Development Capacity square footage minus the Minor Project Reserve. - a) The applicant shall pay any Specific Plan Fee amount owed to the City within fifteen business days after the allocation is granted by Council to secure an Allocation of Square Footage (or the Allocation may be voided). - b) If the amount due is less than the total estimated cost of an existing Developer Reimbursement Agreements (DRAs) or equivalent financial agreement between the City and an applicant, the applicant shall receive a refund or credit towards other fees owed.